oracle-livelabs/adb/dedicated/atp-data-pump-migration/atp-data-pump-migration.md

-# Migrating to Dedicated ATP using Data Pump
+# Migrate to Autonomous AI Database on Dedicated Exadata Infrastructure using Data Pump

 ## Introduction

-Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous Transaction Processing.
+Oracle Data Pump provides fast bulk data and metadata movement between user-managed Oracle AI Databases and Autonomous AI Database on Dedicated Exadata Infrastructure.

-Data Pump Import lets you import data from Data Pump files residing on the Oracle Cloud Infrastructure Object Storage.
-You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to dedicated ATP database.
+Data Pump Import can import data from dump files stored in Oracle Cloud Infrastructure Object Storage.
+In this lab, you upload a sample dump file to Object Storage and use Data Pump Import to load it into an Autonomous AI Database on Dedicated Exadata Infrastructure.

-This lab walks you through the steps to migrate a sample application schema using Data Pump Import into your dedicated ATP database.
+This lab walks you through migrating a sample application schema into your Autonomous AI Database on Dedicated Exadata infrastructure by using Data Pump Import.

 Estimated Time: 45 minutes